Why Do Puppies Whine? 8 Vet-Reviewed Reasons

 There are a lot of reasons that your puppy may become frustrated, but all of them can lead to whining.
 Hunger, wanting a special treat, or a toy being out of reach can all lead to your puppy whining.
 They may also get frustrated if they’ve given you a cue they need to go outside to potty, and you haven’t taken them.

 During house training, your pup is learning a new skill they haven’t had to practice before, so make sure to pay close attention to the potty cues you’ve taught them.
-They may become frustrated if they are trying not to have an accident and feel like you aren’t noticing the need.
+They may become frustrated if they are trying not to have an accident and feel like they aren’t noticing the need.

 5. Illness